WheteThunger/VehicleDecayProtection/README.md

 Alternatively, if the vehicle has a **code lock** or **key lock** attached to it via [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks), this plugin will also check the `nodecay` permissions of the lock owner, if the lock is locked.

+Tug Boats are a special case.
+As long as any authorized user has the `nodecay` permission, the tugboat will not decay.

 ## Configuration

 Default configuration (equivalent to vanilla):